Meeder Asset Management Inc. Acquires 3,232 Shares of Morgan Stanley (NYSE:MS)

 Meeder Asset Management Inc. increased its holdings in Morgan Stanley (NYSE:MS – Get Rating) by 15.9% during the 2nd quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
 The fund owned 23,580 shares of the financial services provider’s stock after purchasing an additional 3,232 shares during the quarter.
 Meeder Asset Management Inc.’s holdings in Morgan Stanley were worth $1,794,000 as of its most recent filing with the Securities and Exchange Commission (SEC).

-The business also recently announced a quarterly dividend, which will be paid on Tuesday, November 15th.
-Shareholders of record on Monday, October 31st will be given a $0.775 dividend.
-This represents a $3.10 dividend on an annualized basis and a yield of 3.65%.
-The ex-dividend date is Friday, October 28th.
-Morgan Stanley’s dividend payout ratio (DPR) is presently 44.99%.
+The firm also recently disclosed a quarterly dividend, which will be paid on Tuesday, November 15th.
+Stockholders of record on Monday, October 31st will be given a dividend of $0.775 per share.
+This represents a $3.10 dividend on an annualized basis and a dividend yield of 3.65%.
+The ex-dividend date of this dividend is Friday, October 28th.
+Morgan Stanley’s payout ratio is 44.99%.

 Analysts Set New Price Targets

 Several analysts have commented on MS shares.
-StockNews.com started coverage on shares of Morgan Stanley in a report on Wednesday, October 12th.
-They issued a “hold” rating for the company.
-Atlantic Securities lowered shares of Morgan Stanley from an “overweight” rating to a “neutral” rating and lowered their price objective for the stock from $95.00 to $85.00 in a report on Wednesday, October 5th.
-BMO Capital Markets lowered their price objective on shares of Morgan Stanley from $97.00 to $95.00 and set an “outperform” rating for the company in a report on Tuesday, October 18th.
-Citigroup lowered their target price on shares of Morgan Stanley from $97.00 to $90.00 and set a “buy” rating for the company in a report on Monday, October 17th.
-Finally, Evercore ISI lowered their target price on shares of Morgan Stanley to $90.00 in a report on Thursday, October 20th.
+Odeon Capital Group lowered shares of Morgan Stanley from a “hold” rating to a “sell” rating in a report on Tuesday, September 6th.
+BMO Capital Markets lowered their target price on shares of Morgan Stanley from $97.00 to $95.00 and set an “outperform” rating for the company in a report on Tuesday, October 18th.
+The Goldman Sachs Group lowered their target price on shares of Morgan Stanley from $94.00 to $93.00 and set a “buy” rating for the company in a report on Tuesday, October 4th.
+Barclays lowered their target price on shares of Morgan Stanley from $108.00 to $105.00 and set an “overweight” rating for the company in a report on Monday, October 17th.
+Finally, Citigroup lowered their target price on shares of Morgan Stanley from $97.00 to $90.00 and set a “buy” rating for the company in a report on Monday, October 17th.
 One research analyst has rated the stock with a sell rating, six have assigned a hold rating and seven have given a buy rating to the stock.
 Based on data from MarketBeat, the company currently has an average rating of “Hold” and an average price target of $93.31.

 Morgan Stanley, a financial holding company, provides various financial products and services to corporations, governments, financial institutions, and individuals in the Americas, Europe, the Middle East, Africa, and Asia.
 It operates through Institutional Securities, Wealth Management, and Investment Management segments.